Connect with others who understand.

 Your doctor can check your vitamin D status through a routine blood test to determine whether you’d benefit from supplementation.

-Dr. Grimes said she usually recommends a few basic supplements for people with vitiligo, including “a good multivitamin from a reputable brand” and “fish oil fatty acids because they are antioxidants and they’re photoprotective.”
+Many people with vitiligo experiment with vitamins and herbal supplements that they believe will benefit their skin and immune system.
+Dr. Grimes said she usually recommends a few basic supplements for people with vitiligo, including “a good multivitamin from a reputable brand” and “fish-oil fatty acids because they are antioxidants and they’re photoprotective.”

-Never assume that something is safe just because the label says it’s “natural.”
+Never assume that something’s safe just because the label says it’s “natural.”
 Dr. Grimes described how she handles supplements in her practice: “We don’t do exotic supplements.
 They’re pretty basic.
 I have patients who come in, and they’re on all of these weird things that I just cannot rationalize.
 So, we work to get them out of the weeds and on a regimen where there’s data to support everything that we’re recommending.”

 Eating a varied and nutritious diet can give your body the vitamins it needs — except perhaps vitamin D — without the risk of negative side effects from certain supplements.
 Consuming adequate calories from nutrient-dense food groups including fruits, vegetables, whole grains, beans, nuts, lean meats, seafood, and low-fat dairy products should cover your nutritional bases.